 Firm Analysis and Strategy (1.5 credits)

-This integrative course provides a conceptual foundation in strategic analysis and design.
+This course provides a conceptual foundation in strategic analysis and design.
 It introduces frameworks, tools, and concepts that enable practitioners to effectively think and act strategically when making critical business decisions.
 The course foundations are drawn from the field of microeconomics and applications to competitive strategy.
 Realizing most business organizations operate in competitive markets, this course enables managers to develop business and marketing strategies that enhance an organization’s performance over that of its rivals and position the firm for long-term success.